Which city is cheaper, Portofino or Corfu?

 Portofino is a great island for couples, as it has plenty to offer.
 Set beautifully against the ocean's edge, this famous Italian town makes for a truly romantic holiday.
 Ogle the mega yachts in the harbor and then wander the charming streets while you soak in the atmosphere.

-Public transit is generally limited in Portofino.
+Public transit is mostly limited in Portofino.
 The closet train stations are Santa Margherita Ligure and Camogli.
 You can catch a bus from the Santa Margherita train station.
 There are also some ferry options.

 In either Corfu or Portofino, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Corfu than Portofino because of the overall number of sights and activities.
+Usually, 5-7 days is a good amount of time for Corfu, and 2-5 days is enough time in Portofino.

 You'll find scuba diving and snorkeling and shopping around the island of Corfu.
 People often spend their time relaxing at one of the resorts.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.